Marcus A. McCorison (1926-2013)

 He is survived by his dear friend, Carolyn Knight Dik; a sister, Virginia Simmons; four sons, Marcus II and wife Helen, Andrew and wife Stacey, James and companion Karen, Peter and wife Catherine; a daughter, Judith and husband Jeffrey Gove, and eleven grandchildren: Emily, Justin and Molly Gove; Sarah and Matthew McCorison; Samuel and Melanie McCorison, Jacob McCorison; Benjamin, Nathan and Timothy Rosenbloom.
 Marcus’ accomplishments were many, none more so than the respect and abiding love of his family and friends.

 A memorial service was held on February 16 at 11 a.m. at United Congregational Church, 6 Institute Road, Worcester, Massachusetts.
 A reception followed at the American Antiquarian Society.
-An additional memorial is being planned for April in New York.
+An additional memorial was held in April in New York.
 A memorial book fund has been established at the American Antiquarian Society to honor Marcus and his work to collect, preserve, and make useful the written record.

 For further information please contact Matthew Shakespeare, Executive Vice-President for External Affairs, American Antiquarian Society, 185 Salisbury Street, Worcester, MA 01609; firstname.lastname@example.org, 508-471-2162.